shionhonda/hippocampus-garden/content/blog/sushigan/index.md

 </br>

 ## Concluding Remarks
 In this post, I present [🍣This Sushi Does Not Exist🍣](https://thissushidoesnotexist.com/) and how I built it with GAE.
-Lightweight GAN has brought GANs back to citizens, so let's create your GAN applications!
+Lightweight GAN has brought GANs back to citizens.
+Now, let's create your GAN applications!

 ## References
 [1] Tero Karras, Samuli Laine, Miika Aittala, Janne Hellsten, Jaakko Lehtinen, Timo Aila. "[Analyzing and Improving the Image Quality of StyleGAN](https://arxiv.org/abs/1912.04958)."
 CVPR.
 2020.